AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/2-data-warehousing.md

 description: Learn about the Data Warehouse Manager, which is available to admin users in Business Intelligence.
 kt: 5729
 doc-type: feature video
-solution: Adobe Commerce, Magento Business Intelligence
+solution: Commerce,Adobe Commerce, Magento Business Intelligence
 audience: all
 activity: use
 exl-id: 9c266205-3c04-400c-a94d-e3f9818e1b58